accessible-minecraft/easy-life/README.md

-# Health n Hunger Mod
+# Easy Life Mod

 ## Discription

-This is a __fabric__ mod.
+This is a __Minecraft Fabric__ mod.
 This mod shows the player the current coordinates and the direction.
 This mod also adds warns when health/food/air bubble is decreased.

 [Download](https://github.com/shoaib11120/easy-life/raw/1.16.x/easy-life-1.0.0.jar)